 - Look for breeders who focus on one or two breeds only.
 “A lot of internet scammers will advertise a choice of anything from four to 15 different breeds,” Halbeck says.

 Trendy so-called “designer” breeds—a.k.a. a cross of two purebred dogs—aren’t officially recognized by the AKC, much to the disappointment of some breeders.

 “Designer breeds—I really do not like that term,” owner of Rocky Mt.
 Bernedoodles Tammie Rendon says.
 “Every AKC breed came from crossbreeding.
 This is not any different than those AKC recognized breeds—that is how there are so many different breeds of dogs.”

-“I do not think bernedoodles are a trend,” Rendon adds.
-“I think because they are a newer breed, they have have become popular but there are not a lot of breeders to buy from.”
+“I do not think Bernedoodles are a trend,” Rendon adds.
+“I think because they are a newer breed, they have become popular but there are not a lot of breeders to buy from.”